UnofficialCrusaderPatch/UCP3-GUI/README.md

 The separation is rather strict.
 Frontend code can not interact "normally" with the filesystem or the OS like some of you are maybe used to from [Node](https://nodejs.org/).
 Instead, it relies on specific provided or custom-written API functions in Rust.
 The window with its frontend code essentially behaves like a webpage.

 More information are better taken from Tauri sources :smiley:.

+Something is very important, however:
+**You do not need to know both Rust and Javascript to help.**
+Most work is done in the frontend.
+In terms of knowledge for the frontend part: Knowing React or being willing to learn the basics is essential.
+Styling alone might also be helpful, but due to the usage of React, there is little need for HTML alone.

 ### Technology